Dear service Users,

 If you would like to go fishing during your holiday, you will also need a permit.
 You can obtain this at various fishing associations or travel agencies along the coast.
 For this, you need a valid passport or identity card.
 The cost of the license depends on the number of days you wish to stay, this information can be obtained locally.

 Fishing permits issued by travel agencies are valid for the entire Croatian coast, with the exception of some restrictions in the waters of national parks (Kornati, Brijuni, Krka, Mljet) and some other places.
 The exact list of fishing restrictions will be issued together with the permit.

 There is no minimum age for children to board one of the boats.
 Nevertheless, safety measures should be taken in advance, especially for small children.

-In order to provide the best possible support here, we ask you to inform the charter company in advance whether children and what age they will be travelling with.
+In order to provide the best possible support here, we ask you to inform the charter company in advance of whether children and what age they will be traveling with.
 It is necessary to provide suitable life jackets and possibly to attach a railing net/safety net to the boat.